learn-co-curriculum/python-p3-environment-setup/README.md

 ## Learning Goals

-- Use pyenv to use different python versions
+- Use pyenv to use different Python versions
 - Set up virtual environment using pipenv

 ***